MickaelLopes/dbt-project/Readme.md

 Each step of the project is organized within the `step` directory, where subfolders are named according to each step.
 These subfolders contain a detailed markdown document that describes the tasks and goals of that particular step, alongside any necessary supplementary files.

 The main dbt project files are located in the `dbt_project` directory.
 To facilitate learning progression and version control, the repository is tagged at the beginning of each step.
-Users can clone the repository at any specific step by checking out to the respective tag (e.g., `git checkout step2` for starting directly from Step 2).
+Users can clone the repository at any specific step by checking out to the respective tag (e.g., `git pull  https://github.com/MickaelLopes/dbt-project.git@step1 for starting directly from Step 2).

 ## Prerequisites